-You can create a simple CPU by using a bunch of transistors to build logic gates (such as AND, OR, NAND, NOR, and NOT), then connecting those gates so they run actual logic and computations.
-However, I could not understand how these primitives can perform an addition operation with a latency of a single cycle.
+You can create a simple CPU by using a bunch of transistors to build logic gates (AND, OR, NAND, etc.), then connecting those gates so they run actual logic and computations.
+However, I could not understand how such simple primitives could perform fairly complicated operations in a very small number of machine cycles - sometimes even in a single cycle.

 Confusion